The most spectacular lakes in South America that you must visit

 Notice that during the first part of the hike, you’ll also visit Mirador Salto Grande, which is a powerful waterfall that marks the beginning of Lago Nordenskjöld.
 You should also be on the lookout for wildlife such as condors and guanacos, which are frequently seen around the lake.

 You can get to the beginning of the hiking trail by taking the bus from Puerto Natales to Lake Pehoé.
 From here it’s a one-hour hike to the best viewpoint over the lake.
-Even if you’re not a keen hiker, you’ll most likely enjoy this easy and flat trail that provides the most magnificent views over the incredible colorful Lago Nordenskjöld.
+Even if you’re not a keen hiker, you’ll most likely enjoy this easy and flat trail that provides the most magnificent views over the incredibly colorful Lago Nordenskjöld.

 Lake Pehoe Torres del Paine – Chile